agilestacks/kubeflow-extensions/README.md

 # Kubeflow Pipeline Templates
 This is a repo for the Agile Stacks Kubeflow Pipelines templates.
-It contains end-to-end titorials for Kubeflow Pipelines, Keras, and Seldon.
+It contains end-to-end tutorials for Kubeflow Pipelines, Keras, and Seldon.

 In this tutorial we will introduce reusable Machine Learning Pipelines that can be used as a template for your machine learning scenarios.